garrandall/popular-music-data/tracks/stain-a-boogie-wit-da-hoodie-dababy.md

 Have her stuck, yeah, had to stuff her in a frenzy

-Ooh, she love it, fuckin' and suckin' dick, yeah
+Oh, she love it, fuckin' and suckin' dick, yeah
 Now she trippin', talkin' 'bout she wanna kiss me
 I was busy, I was tryna bum giffies
 Split it fifty-fifty with my (Yeah, woah)